Dave-team/Knowledge-base/Priorities.md

 - Communication: slow down and structure - avoid umms where possible.
 - Be specific in agendas

+**BI vision**
+- Build towards a longer term strategic vision of the BI team of becoming best in class in supporting the business with data.
+- What should we do now that isn't asked for but that will help solve future challenges or answer questions that will be asked in the future?
+- Where do we want to go towards?
+What will be needed in 2-5 years?
+What can we do now to get there?
+- Start to prioritize working on this - balanced with priority projects.
+Less transactional, more strategy.
+  - Start reading, writing things up, speaking to other Data people.
+  - What is the recommendation?
+When?
+How?
+Why?
+  - Start to evangelize to others

 **Other development goals**
-- Own BI: it's my team.
-What's the vision?
-How can we improve and become best in class?
-How can we support the business better?
+- Develop to a really high level of code: high quality, scalable, fast, clean, business-focused, well commented and tested.
+Improve everything that doesn't look good.
 - Become a business advisor: understand what metrics matter to the business.
 Know their definitions and calculations.
 Know the different ways to calculate it and their limitations from our data model.
 When someone wants to answer an analytics question, I'm able to help answer that question with context and recommendations.
 - Improve on the commercial side of things.
 Contracts, legal, pricing, negotiation.
 Start collecting best practices and templates were using at work
 - When changing things, ask 'What could go wrong?' then confirm whether that's the case before making a change
 - Manage upwards: Clarify to Will what works and what doesn’t, where I need support or context or whether I want to do something.
 And keep a log of feedback I have for Will so I'm not empty handed when it comes to upward feedback reviews.
 - Constantly learn from best practices.
 A good email, a good PR review, a good comment.
 Save it and learn from it.
 - Be proactive in onboarding users.
 Slack manager in advance asking whether new joiner needs access + if they’re willing to intro guide to Looker.
 Then, send the Looker docs + CC data superhero.
+Also, consider this entire process: how is it going to skill with more senior stakeholders starting to join the business.

 **Dealing with hard challenges at work**
 - The more senior I become, the harder the problems become.
 Get comfortable around this